xxsimoxx/codepotent-timeless-text/README.md

-### Always use the **[latest release](https://github.com/codepotent/timeless-text/releases/latest)** on production sites!

 You've probably seen the phrases.
 These are common phrases you can find on a great number of websites, often on an "About Us" or bio page.
 How many of those sites will remember to update those numbers each year?
 With the Timeless Text plugin, those phrases will be automatically updated to ensure they never fall out of sync.

 <blockquote>
   I have 20 years of PHP development experience.

 We have 35 years of combined experience!

 It all began 2 years ago when...
 </blockquote>

 ---